swiftlang/swift/docs/Import.rst

 As with modules, multiple declarations may be imported in a comma-separated list, or imported out of a common parent module with a parenthesized list::

-  import def OpenGL.GL3.glDrawArrays, def OpenGL.GL3.Ext.glTextureRangeAPPLE
+  import func OpenGL.GL3.glDrawArrays, func OpenGL.GL3.Ext.glTextureRangeAPPLE
   // Equivalent
-  import OpenGL.GL3.(def glDrawArrays, def Ext.glTextureRangeAPPLE)
+  import OpenGL.GL3.(func glDrawArrays, func Ext.glTextureRangeAPPLE)

 RESOLVING NAME CLASHES
 ======================